tobe-fe-dalao/fast-vue3/README.md

 ```
 If no error is reported, congratulations on your successful ignition。Otherwise，Please see the FAQ below。

-If you already know this template, it is recommended that you pull the `main` branch for project development, this branch does not contain any sample code.
+If you already know this template, it is recommended that you pull the `template` branch for project development, this branch does not contain any sample code.

 ```
-# clone main branch
+# clone template branch
-git clone -b main https://github.com/tobe-fe-dalao/fast-vue3.git
+git clone -b template https://github.com/tobe-fe-dalao/fast-vue3.git
 ```

 # Tool Library